 The fact that the apps are still on your iPhone or iPad, means they are still using up storage space, so this is not the solution if you're trying to increase the storage space available to you.
 But it does at least tidy up your Home page and hide apps that you don't want others to see.

-There was a trick that used to work in iOS 9, so try this only if you chose not to update your iPhone or iPad to iOS 10.
+This is a trick that used to work in iOS 9, so try this only if you haven't updated your device to iOS 10 or later.

 - Now tap and hold the icon of one of the apps you wish to do away with.
 Once it starts moving around drag it to the edge of the screen until it moves to the next page of the folder.